 Who may be eligible?

-- Individuals who are legally entitled to work in Canada
+- Women (17+) who are legally entitled to work in Canada

 - Unemployed or precariously employed

-- Self identifies as a survivor of violence and/or abuse
+- Self identifies as someone who experienced violence and/or abuse

 - Requiring skills needed for successful integration or re-integration into employment